callmeismael2/compass/README.md

 A Claude Code slash command that runs a full competitive UX analysis for any digital pattern and renders the results directly into Figma.

 You name a pattern and a platform.
-Compass pulls real screens from Mobbin, researches competitors, and builds a structured analysis in your Figma file — no manual copying, no tab switching.
+Compass pulls real screens from Mobbin, researches competitors, and builds a structured analysis in your Figma file, no manual copying, no tab switching.

 ## What it produces